Two students looking at a computer

 - how data work in different contexts: in the workplace, personal data and different geographies, domains and industries;

-- how contextual data can improve understanding and how data is acquired, deployed, monitored and evaluated;
+- how contextual data can improve understanding as well as ways that data are acquired, deployed, monitored and evaluated;

-- the different origins and orders of data science including its history, perspectives and disciplines;
+- different origins and traditions of data science including its history, perspectives and disciplines;

-- the impact of data science and ethical innovations including critical data science and Sustainable Development Goals (SDGs), ethical data practices, ethical Artificial Intelligence (AI), data and AI futures, data politics and activism and using data for good causes;
+- the impact of data science and ethical innovations including critical data science, fairness, accountability, transparency, ethics and social justice (FATES), ethical data and Artificial Intelligence (AI), data and AI futures, data politics and activism, and using data for good causes;

 - the benefits, challenges and threats of AI and data-driven approaches to decision-making, as well as human computer interaction across multi-cultural contexts;